eddiecastro/GP/README.md

 1. Use a testing framework to assert that your save/load functions are working.
 Make sure that a set of predictions from the persisted model match that of the hydrated model.

-### **Disclaimer**:
-1. This code is developed with mac.
-Still testing on multiple OS environments has to be done.
-2. Documentation has to be updated slightly more.

 ## Steps to Run:
 1. Clone the git repository: "git clone https://github.com/vgpprasad91/MLEng_Exercise.git"
 2. Do install the requirement dependencies